 Keep it Symmetrical

-Symmetry is very important in many different types of origami projects, but it's absolutely vital to making sure your paper airplane flies properly.
+Symmetry is essential in many different types of origami projects, but it's vital to making sure your paper airplane flies appropriately.
 If one side is larger than the other, the plane will wobble and drop to the ground instead of gliding smoothly across the room.
 If you have trouble eyeballing measurements in origami, it's a good idea to keep a ruler handy when making your paper airplanes.
 Even a difference of a few millimeters can cause your plane to drop to the ground too quickly.

 Make Crisp Creases